DevDegree/eng-intern-challenge/typescript/RATIONALE.md

 - I pondered on whether or not the error handling was too much for the multiple consecutive Braille prefixes edge case, but decided that it was better to constrain the user so that the behavior of the program is predictable to them.

 If, for example, we allowed for consecutive prefixes for capitals, would the user expect that the next multiple letters are capitalized?
 Or just a single one?
 Depending on their expectation, the user experience could take a hit.
 This ambiguity was what led to my decision.

+- `translator.test.ts` should not be edited, but based on the testing command being `jest`, I assume that any other jest test files I create will also be executed and may interfere with the automated checking of my application.
+I got around this by renaming my `.test.ts` file to a simple `.ts` file for the PR so that it wouldn't be caught by the `jest` command.

 - Fun time!
 Thanks for the consideration!